 *DISCLAIMER* This is a reasonaby complicated process that requires you to make adjustments to your firewall.
 While we are offering directions for initial set up, we offer no direct warranty or support related to host your own servers.
 Opening up your internet to outside connections is to be done completely at your own risk.
-Additionally, host your own servers will not allow for achievement progress or the unlocking of suits, palettes, visors, etc. Any attempt to modify the game or connect to our backend services to circumvent unlocks will be met with an immediate ban.
+Any attempt to modify the game or connect to our backend services to circumvent unlocks will be met with an immediate ban.
 Now for actual details!

 First off, you are going to need to download the Dedicated Server files via steam.
 Load into steam and navigate to LIBRARY > TOOLS.
 Find ASTRONEER Dedicated Server in the list and install.